tomcatmanager/tomcatmanager/docs/interactive/settings.rst

-  echo = false                         # for piped input, echo command to output editor = "/opt/homebrew/bin/emacs"   # program used to edit files feedback_prefix = "--"               # string to prepend to all feedback output prompt = "tm> "                      # the prompt displayed before accepting user input quiet = false                        # suppress all feedback and status output status_spinner = "bouncingBar"       # style of status spinner from rich.spinner status_suffix = "..."                # suffix to append to status messages
+  echo = false                         # for piped input, echo command to output editor = "/opt/homebrew/bin/emacs"   # program used to edit files feedback_prefix = "--"               # string to prepend to all feedback output prompt = "tm> "                      # displays before accepting user input quiet = false                        # suppress all feedback and status output status_spinner = "bouncingBar"       # style of status spinner from rich.spinner status_suffix = "..."                # suffix to append to status messages